LSSTDESC/firecrown/README.md

 For any contribution, please start by [opening an issue](https://github.com/LSSTDESC/firecrown/issues), and using the GitHub interface to create a branch for that issue.

+To create a branch you will need write access; if you don't have write access, please send a request to the @LSSTDESC/firecrown-devs team.
+You can also fork the repository and send a pull request from your fork.

 When you have completed the task, push your commits to the branch you created for the issue and create a pull request.

 We are using several tools to help keep the code tidy and correct; these are described below.